MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P07-Creating-An-Interface/content.md

         }
     ```

-2. Based off the message sender we know how to configure the message cell correctly ... this will result in a gray message bubble being inserted as opposed to a green message bubble when we are the message sender
+2. Based off the message sender we know how to configure the message cell correctly ... this will result in a gray message bubble being inserted as opposed to a green message bubble when we are the message sender.

 #### Insert GIF here

 Great!
 Now we are able to send and receive messages through our interface!
-The rest of the tutorial contains stretch challenges and possible refactors that can be made!
+The rest of the tutorial contains stretch challenges and possible refactorings that can be made!